 Phenology is the study of the timing of life cycle events, done mostly through personal observations.
-As the climate changes, phenological changes in plants and animals may shift, and no longer align through the year.

 Real-world Connection

 Observation skills are necessary for scientific study and are included throughout the elementary SOL standards.
 In addition, observation skills are necessary for all aspects of learning academically, socially, and emotionally.